By Madeline Bocaro ©

 Loneliness 1982 – It’s Alright (I See Rainbows) https://www.youtube.com/watch?v=4-SZCslHX7A

-The album’s stylistic range includes the 1940s feel evoked by a clarinet on ‘Will You Touch Me’.
+The album’s stylistic range includes the 1940s feel evoked by a clarinet on ‘Will You Touch Me’, which was first recorded during the Fly album sessions.
 Yoko also used this old-fashioned style on previous songs (‘Men, Men, Men’ on FTS and future tracks such as ‘Yes, I’m Your Angel’ in 1980 and ‘Leaving Tim’ on Take Me to the Land of Hell in 2013).
 ‘Will You Touch Me’ was considered for Double Fantasy.
 The version on Season of Glass has the vintage feeling of an old self-playing piano and a nice horn solo.
-There is a sweet demo of Yoko singing this with John on guitar (included as a Fly CD bonus track).
+There is a sweet demo of Yoko singing this with John on guitar (included as a Fly CD bonus track – Rykodisc 1997).

 Season Of Glass: https://www.youtube.com/watch?v=kC3q2TBZX3Q